UltraEngine/Documentation/CPP/Process_Close.md

 # Process::Close #

-This method closes the handle a running process.
+This method closes a running process.

 ## Syntax ##